lucalves/react-native-starter/README.md

 # react-native-starter

-Some structures boiterplate to start development in React Native.
+Some structures boiterplate to start development in React Native tech.

 ## License